Rhenium diboride

-Rhenium diboride (ReB2) is a synthetic superhard material.
-It was first synthesized in 1962 and re-emerged recently due to hopes of achieving high hardness comparable to that of diamond.
-The reported ultrahigh hardness has been questioned, although this is a matter of definition as in the initial test rhenium diboride was able to scratch diamond.

-The production method of this material does not involve high pressures as with other hard synthetic materials, such as cubic boron nitride, which makes production cheap.
-However, rhenium itself is an expensive metal.
+Rhenium diboride (ReB2) is a synthetic high-hardness material that was first made in 1962.
 The compound is formed from a mixture of rhenium, noted for its resistance to high pressure, and boron, which forms short, strong covalent bonds with rhenium.
+It has regained popularity in recent times in hopes of finding a material that possesses hardness comparable to that of diamond.

+Unlike other high-hardness synthetic materials, such as the c-BN, rhenium diboride can be made at ambient pressure, potentially simplifying a mass production.
+However, the high cost of rhenium and commercial availability of alternatives such as polycrystalline c-BN, make a prospect of large-scale applications less likely.

 Synthesis

-ReB2 can be synthesized by at least three different methods at standard atmospheric pressure: solid-state metathesis, melting in an electric arc, and direct heating of the elements.
+ReB2 can be made by at least three different methods at standard atmospheric pressure: solid-state metathesis, melting in an electric arc, and direct heating of the elements.

 In the metathesis reaction, rhenium trichloride and magnesium diboride are mixed and heated in an inert atmosphere and the magnesium chloride byproduct is washed away.
-Excess boron is needed to prevent formation of other phases such as Re7B3 and Re3B.
+Excess boron is needed to prevent the formation of other phases such as Re7B3 and Re3B.

 In the arc-melting method, rhenium and boron powders are mixed and a large electric current is passed through the mixture, also in an inert atmosphere.

-In the direct reaction method, the rhenium-boron mixture is sealed in a vacuum and held at a high temperature over a longer period (1000 °C for five days).
+In the direct reaction method, the rhenium-boron mixture is sealed in a vacuum and held at a high temperature over a longer period (1,000 °C for five days).

 At least the last two methods are capable of producing pure ReB2 without any other phases, as confirmed by X-ray crystallography.

-Properties

-The hardiness of ReB2 exhibits considerable anisotropy because of its hexagonal layered structure (see structure model), being greatest along the c axis.
-In contrast to the scratch hardness test, its indentation hardness (HV ~ 22 GPa) is much lower than that of diamond and is comparable to that of tungsten carbide, silicon carbide, titanium diboride or zirconium diboride.